Alefcas/employee-performance-automation/README.md

 # 🇺🇸 English

 # The Story Behind This Project

-During my internship in the logistics area at **Amazon**, I had the opportunity to work closely with operational workflows related to employee performance evaluation and recognition.
+During my internship in the **Logistics department at Amazon**, I had the opportunity to work closely with operational workflows related to employee performance evaluation and recognition.

-Every cycle involved collecting information from multiple systems, processing spreadsheets, applying business rules, generating rankings, preparing recognition letters and creating email communications.
+Each cycle required accessing multiple systems, processing spreadsheets, applying business rules, generating rankings, preparing recognition letters and creating email communications.

-Although the process followed a clear workflow, many of these tasks were repetitive and time-consuming.
+Although the workflow was well defined, many of these activities were repetitive, time-consuming and required a high level of attention to detail.

-As I became increasingly interested in software development, I started asking myself:
+As my interest in software development grew, I started asking myself:

-> **"Could this entire workflow be automated?"**
+> **"What if this entire workflow could be automated?"**

-That question became the starting point of this project.
+That observation became the inspiration for this portfolio project.

+Throughout its development, my goal was to transform a complex operational workflow into an application capable of automating tasks that were previously performed manually, reducing execution time, minimizing human error and improving overall efficiency.

+This project was developed using **Kiro**, an AI-assisted software development platform.

+Rather than manually writing every line of code, I used Kiro to accelerate the implementation process.
+My primary responsibility was to design the system architecture, define the business rules, structure the application's modules, design the complete workflow, create the prompts used throughout development, validate every implemented feature, and continuously test, debug and refine the solution.

+In other words, Artificial Intelligence was used as a development accelerator, while all technical decisions, business logic, validation and overall solution quality remained my responsibility.

+This repository represents that journey and demonstrates how software engineering, process automation and Artificial Intelligence can work together to solve real-world operational challenges efficiently.

 ---